Back to Blog

 To work in Austria for longer than 90 days, foreigners need both a work permit and a visa.
 Employees coming from countries outside the EU, EEA, or Switzerland who plan to work in Austria for over 90 days need to obtain a type D work visa prior to arrival.

-Red-White-Red Card: This is the most common work visa in Austria, offering a residence permit for up to 2 years.
+The Red-White-Red Card: This is the most common work visa in Austria, offering a residence permit for up to 2 years.
 It allows you to live and work in the country.
-An application for the Red-White-Red Card must include proof of adequate income (1217 EUR for singles, 1921 EUR for couples), health insurance coverage, and proof of accommodation.
+An application for the Red-White-Red Card must include proof of adequate income (for example, at least 3,465 EUR gross per month for applicants in the Key Employee category), health insurance coverage, and proof of accommodation.
 Processing times typically take 8-9 weeks.

 You are eligible for a Red-White-Red Card if you belong to one of the following groups:

-EU/EEA Citizens: EU/EEA citizens can initially live and work in Austria visa-free for up to 90 days.
+EU/EEA Citizens can initially live and work in Austria visa-free for up to 90 days.
 However, to extend their stay beyond that, they will need to apply for a certificate of registration.
 This certificate confirms further rights to reside and work in Austria.

 Do expats in Austria face a language barrier?